sdstolworthy/serves-up/README.md

-# 🏄🏼‍♂️ ServesUp 🏄🏻‍♂️
+# 🏄🏼‍♂️ Serves Up 🏄🏻‍♂️

-ServesUp is a simple application for quickly mocking an API by parsing a simple JSON file and responding to requests on a specified port. ⛱️
+Serves Up is a simple application for quickly mocking an API by parsing a simple JSON file and responding to requests on a specified port. ⛱️

 ## Usage 🦈

-ServesUp requires the server definition to be passed in as the first positional argument to the command.
+Serves Up requires the server definition to be passed in as the first positional argument to the command.
 For example:

 ```bash
 npx serves-up ./my-server-definition.json